magento/devdocs/guides/v2.0/cloud/trouble/trouble_fastly.md

 {% endcollapsible %}

 ## Test your live site
 This section discusses how to test your live site URL, which means the `curl` command goes through the Fastly extension.
-This command returns the values of the `Fastly-Magento-VCL-Uploaded` and `X-Cache`.
+This command returns the values of the `Fastly-Magento-VCL-Uploaded` and `X-Cache` headers.

 If you don't have a live site set up with DNS, you can use either a static route or you can use the optional `--resolve` flag, which bypasses DNS name resolution.

-{% collapsible To set up a static route: %}
+{% collapsible To optionally set up a static route: %}

+Set up a static route only if your site isn't set up with DNS.

 1. Locate your operating system's [`hosts` file](https://en.wikipedia.org/wiki/Hosts_(file)#Location_in_the_file_system){:target="_blank"}.
 2. Add the static route in the format: